LOADING ...

 Bắt đầu làm bài nào

-St George took a gamble, played him in first
+St George a gamble, played him in first grade

-Pretty soon young man showed them how to flash the blade
+Pretty soon that young man showed how to flash the blade

-And at the age of he was playing for the State
+And at the age of nineteen he was for the State

 He hit 'em hard, he hit 'em